lightbend/spark-streaming-testbed/README.md

 ```
 sequence = [
   { type = noop         # does nothing, for the duration
-    duration = 2        # allow to temporize, to be sure that the clien have connected to the socket.
+    duration = 2        # allow to temporize, to be sure that the client have connected to the socket.
+  }
+  { type = ramp         # ramp up or down
+    startRate = 1000    # the rate for the first second is startRate, the rate for the last second is endRate
+    endRate = 50000     # with a linear progression for the seconds in between
+    value = 5
+    duration = 10       # duration is not optional for this phase type
   }
   { type = fixed        # push the same number (value), for the duration, at the given rate.
     value = 1           # rate: number of number pushed per second